Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13

 \abstract {SPT-CL~J2106-5844 is among the most massive galaxy clusters at $z>1$ yet discovered.
-While initially used in cosmological tests to assess the compatibility with $\Lambda$CDM cosmology of such a massive virialized object at this redshift, more recent studies indicate SPT-CL~J2106-5844 is undergoing a major merger, and is not an isolated system with a singular, well-defined halo.} {We use sensitive, high spatial resolution measurements from the Atacama Large Millimeter Array (ALMA) and Atacama Compact Array (ACA) of the thermal SZ effect to reconstruct the pressure distribution of the intracluster medium in this system.
-These measurements are coupled with radio observations from the Evolutionary Map of the Universe pilot survey, using the Australian Square Kilometre Array Pathfinder (ASKAP) and the Australia Telescope Compact Array (ATCA) to search for diffuse non-thermal emission.
-Further, to better constrain the thermodynamic structure of the cluster, we complement our analysis with re-processed archival \textit{Chandra} observations.} {We fit the ALMA+ACA SZ data in $u\varv$-space using a Bayesian forward modelling technique.
-The ASKAP and low frequency ATCA data are processed and imaged to specifically highlight any potential diffuse radio emission.} {In the ALMA+ACA SZ data, we reliably identify at high significance two main gas components associated with the mass clumps inferred from weak lensing.
+While initially used in cosmological tests to assess the compatibility with $\Lambda$ Cold Dark Matter cosmology of such a massive virialized object at this redshift, more recent studies indicate SPT-CL~J2106-5844 is undergoing a major merger and is not an isolated system with a singular, well-defined halo.} {We use sensitive, high spatial resolution measurements from the Atacama Large Millimeter/Submillimeter Array (ALMA) and Atacama Compact Array (ACA) of the thermal Sunyaev-Zeldovich (SZ) effect to reconstruct the pressure distribution of the intracluster medium in this system.
+These measurements are coupled with radio observations from the pilot survey for the Evolutionary Map of the Universe, using the Australian Square Kilometre Array Pathfinder (ASKAP), and the Australia Telescope Compact Array (ATCA) to search for diffuse nonthermal emission.
+Further, to better constrain the thermodynamic structure of the cluster, we complement our analysis with reprocessed archival \textit{Chandra} observations.} {We jointly fit the ALMA and ACA SZ data in $u\varv$-space using a Bayesian forward modeling technique.
+The ASKAP and low-frequency ATCA data are processed and imaged to specifically highlight any potential diffuse radio emission.} {In the ALMA and ACA SZ data, we reliably identify at high significance two main gas components associated with the mass clumps inferred from weak lensing.
 Our statistical test excludes at the $\sim9.9\sigma$ level the possibility of describing the system with a single SZ component.
-While the components had been more difficult to identify in the X-ray data alone, we find that the bimodal gas distribution is supported by X-ray hardness distribution.
-The EMU radio observations reveal a diffuse radio structure $\sim400~\mathrm{kpc}$ in projected extent along the north-west/south-east direction, indicative of strong activity from the active galactic nucleus within the brightest cluster galaxy.
-Interestingly, albeit on a smaller scale, a putative optical star-forming filamentary structure detected in the HST image is in an excellent alignment with the radio structure.} {}
+While the components had been more difficult to identify in the X-ray data alone, we find that the bimodal gas distribution is supported by the X-ray hardness distribution.
+The EMU radio observations reveal a diffuse radio structure $\sim400~\mathrm{kpc}$ in projected extent along the northwest-southeast direction, indicative of strong activity from the active galactic nucleus within the brightest cluster galaxy.
+Interestingly, a putative optical star-forming filamentary structure detected in the HST image is in an excellent alignment with the radio structure, albeit on a smaller scale.} {}

 \keywords{galaxies: clusters: individual: SPT-CL~J2106-5844 --- galaxies: clusters: intracluster medium --- cosmic background radiation -- radio continuum: galaxies}